panoply/syncify/readme.md

 ### Why?

 Because Shopify tooling is utter garbage.
-The likelihood of a project maintained by the Shopify team lasting longer than 12 months is slim and typically they are just mediocre.
-This module does one job, it's flexible, does not require you to install 20+ fucking ruby gems and will not lock you into some poorly thought through workflow or theme development apparatus.
+The likelihood of a project maintained by the Shopify team lasting longer than 12 months is slim.
+This module does one job, it's flexible, does not require you to install 20+ fucking ruby gems and will not lock you into some poorly thought through workflow or theme development apparatus that is common with Shopify.

 ### Use case?